 Practitioners can access over 30 Louisiana forms for incorporation, qualification, mergers, dissolution, and name reservations for all business entity types via the LexisNexis® Store download center.

 The 2025 edition is available in softbound print or as an eBook, compatible with major devices and reading applications.
-The eBook version, available through the LexisNexis Digital Library, includes the ability to save personalized in-book notes that migrate across editions.
+This title, along with many others, is available on the LexisNexis Digital Library.

 Legal professionals practicing in both Louisiana and Texas may also be interested in CSC’s Texas Laws Governing Business Entities Annotated, which is updated biannually and widely used throughout the region.